LukeT2340/nextjs-form-template/README.md

     yarn generate
     npx drizzle-kit push
     ```
-    Be careful as this could delete existing entries if the new schema isn't compatible with the new scheam.
+    Be careful as this could delete existing entries if existing data isn't compatible with the new schema.
 But should warn you before it does